Archive for the 'Film theory' Category

 In English, of course, the word has so many meanings that it should probably be retired.
 Sometimes it means studying “form” and neglecting “content”; that was part of what the Stalinist hacks meant when they insisted that Shklovsky & Co. weren’t advancing the class struggle by emphasizing ideology.
 Today, to use “formalism” as a slam is often to suggest something similar—that a formalist ignores “content” like race, class, gender, and nation.
 But the Formalists didn’t neglect content.
 What others considered content they treated as material that is shaped by the literary work.

 Following up Formalist theory fully would take me far afield.
 Instead, I want to turn to Shklovsky for some thoughts on plot structure that are fairly different from those I floated here a little while ago.
+Consider it a fuller test drive than my entry from a while back discussing how Shklovskian theory helps us understand the evolution of John le Carré’s career.

 Once upon a time